CDukich/hello-world/to-do.md

 * 2015-12-29: learn [bash commands](http://cli.learncodethehardway.org/book/) all the commands I told you to study are described and explained.

 ## PB Adds:
+- [ ] 2015-12-30 do [another git tutorial](https://rogerdudler.github.io/git-guide/) I like the style.

 # Done
 * 2015-12-30/2015-12-30: Make task list in Markdown for GitHub